petrizhang/crisp/README.md

    (+ 3 4))
 ```

-To express this program, users could write C++ templates as:
+To express the same program, users could write C++ templates as:

 ```cpp
 Mul< Add<1, 2>,